cython/cython/docs/src/reference/extension_types.rst

  * This a Python library limitation because the ``PyTypeObject`` data structure is limited

 Initialization: ``__cinit__()`` and ``__init__()``
 ==================================================

-* Any arguments passed to the extension type's constructor, will be passed to both initialization methods.
+* Any arguments passed to the extension type's constructor will be passed to both initialization methods.

 * ``__cinit__()`` is where you should perform C-level initialization of the object

  * This includes any allocation of C data structures.